What's it about? Age 55+ it's especially for you.

 The Creative Adventure

-My goal is to write my book, 'The Man Who Had To Grow Lavender.'
 Your creative adventure might be something different, but the process can be the same for all ADHD creatives.
-It's finding the space to do it usually that's the problem.
+It's finding the space to do it both in your head and everyday day environment that could be the problem.

 I am going to serialise my book starting at the beginning with the DEMON, how trauma was inflicted on me as a baby.
 My mum's involvement with the IRA; the family feuds; feeling frightened growing up; coming out as gay at seventeen; becoming involved in a heavy crime syndicate.
 The constant questions in the head, never finding the answers, always putting sticking plasters on nasty wounds, never seeking help.